Neonatal leave and pay

 - Neonatal leave will normally be required to be taken in a continuous block of one or more weeks.

-- The notice requirements haven’t been finalised, but the intention is to take a two-tiered approach:
+- The intention is to take a two-tiered approach to the notice requirements:

-- very short, informal, notice will be acceptable for neonatal leave taken very soon after the date of the neonate’s admission to hospital
+- very short, informal, notice will be acceptable for neonatal leave taken very soon after the date of the neonate’s admission to hospital, and

 - a longer period of notice (one week) will be required where the neonatal leave begins at a stage where the child has not been recently admitted into neonatal care